-Example: You register a company on 10th October 2019, so the due date for your first confirmation statement is 10th October 2020.
-You must file it at Companies House within 14 days – i.e. by 24th October 2020.
+Example: If you register a company on 10th April 2023, the due date for your first confirmation statement is 10th April 2024.
+You must file it at Companies House within 14 days, by 24th April 2024.

 The due date and filing deadline will remain the same every year, unless you file a confirmation statement early.
 The due date is known as the ‘confirmation statement date’ or ‘made-up date’, which is the date on which you are confirming that all registered details are correct.

 Company directors and designated LLP members are responsible for ensuing that confirmation statements are completed accurately and filed on time at Companies House every year.
 Even if you are planning to close your company and apply to have it struck off the register, you must still meet all filing obligations that occur before the date on which your company will be dissolved.

 Whilst Companies House does not impose any late filing penalties for confirmation statements, failure to file on time is a criminal offence.
 Furthermore, because corporate filing history is a matter of public record, late filing could have a detrimental effect on your company’s credit rating and may damage your professional reputation.

 Directors and designated LLP members also risk being personally fined in the criminal courts, and Companies House may even seek to strike off the company or LLP if statutory filings remain outstanding.